 ANZ has achieved three years of consecutive energy reductions per FTE in Australia and New Zealand.
-In 2008 we have achieved a further reduction of 4% per FTE for electricity.
-This makes ANZ Australia well placed to meet the target of a 5% reduction target by the end of September 2009.
+In 2008 we have achieved a further reduction of 4 percent per FTE for electricity.
+This makes ANZ Australia well placed to meet the target of a 5 percent reduction target by the end of September 2009.

-Our New Zealand operations also decreased their consumption by 3% per FTE over the past year.
+Our New Zealand operations also decreased their consumption by 3 percent per FTE over the past year.
 This has played an integral part in meeting the overall target to reduce greenhouse gas emissions for the period ending 2008.

 Examples of how we are reducing electricity consumption